3 min read

 The HHS Security Series notes, “When the final Security Rule was published, the security standards were designed to be “technology neutral” to accommodate changes.
 The rule does not prescribe using specific technologies so that the health care community will not be bound by specific systems and/or software that may become obsolete.”

-Technology neutrality allows healthcare entities to explore technological solutions without being restricted to specific tools or systems.
-For instance, while encryption is recommended for protecting electronic protected health information (ePHI), organizations are not confined to a single method of implementing encryption.
-Flexibility allows organizations of different sizes to implement security measures that are reasonable and appropriate for their size and available resources.
+The concept of technology neutrality within the Security Rule is a way for healthcare entities to explore a variety of technological solutions without being restricted to specific tools or systems.
+An example of this is while encryption is recommended as a best practice for protecting electronic protected health information (ePHI), organizations are not confined to a single method of implementing encryption.
+The flexibility allows organizations of different sizes to implement security measures that are reasonable and appropriate for their size and available resources.

 How healthcare organizations can implement technology neutral standards